BioDataFuse/biohackarvix-2023/paper/paper.md

 Adhering to the FAIR principles, the tool emphasizes the necessity of unique persistent identifiers for diverse biomedical modalities such as genes, chemicals, diseases, etc. Consistent mapping of these entities is achieved through the utilization of the [BridgeDb framework](https://www.bridgedb.org/) [@usesMethodIn:vanIersel2010BridgeDb].

-Moreover, we expanded the capabilities *pyBioDataFuse* to support not only a list of genes as input but also a list of metabolites and the output table of the differential expression analysis.
+Moreover, we expanded the capabilities *pyBiodatafuse* to support not only a list of genes as input but also a list of metabolites and the output table of the differential expression analysis.

 The harmonizer step works as the basis for biological entity grounding and mapping and servers as input for the data annotators, as shown in Figure \ref{fig-framework}.